MeeFoundation/agentpresentation-landing/src/pages/about.md

 # Specification

 Assume a person employs one or more *providers* (e.g. authentication provider, wallet provider, age verification provider, etc.) as part of their interactions with mobile apps or web servers (*servers*) using a *client* (web browser or mobile OS).
-Provider Discovery is a specification that defines how the *server* can learn of the existence of these providers, and in some cases, characteristics of the provider.
+Provider Discovery is a specification that defines how the *server* can learn of the existence of these providers, and in some cases, characteristics about them.

 There are two kinds of flows: *discovery* and *announcement*.